Table of Contents

 Legal issues

 Forex traders should be aware that India’s Reserve Bank allows residents of India to trade all forex currency pairs, including the Indian rupee.
-Since this is not very volatile due to the smaller market size, the profits are usually lower.
+The profits are usually lower since this is not very volatile due to the smaller market size.

 The forex market in India is regulated by the Foreign Exchange Management Act, 1999 (“FEMA”) and the Securities and Exchange Board of India (SEBI).
 SEBI is the regulatory authority that monitors and regulates the securities market and the whole trading industry.SEBI is responsible for brokers’ activities and individual investors to ensure that the securities market operates with integrity and transparency without affecting the overall stability of the Indian market.

 Security and Exchanges Board of India (SEBI) is the official regulatory body for India’s financial markets.
 It is issuing licenses to foreign exchange brokers.
-The three Forex brokerages in India are the National Stock exchange, MCX, and United Stock exchange.
+The three Forex brokerages in India are the National Stock Exchange, MCX, and the United Stock Exchange.

 SEBI guidelines for forex trading

-Below are presented SEBI guidelines for forex trading that SEBI created to protect traders from a trading scam:
+Below are presented SEBI guidelines for forex trading that SEBI created to protect traders from trading scams:

 “It has come to the notice of Securities and Exchange Board of India (SEBI) that investors in India are being offered services by various firms through online web portals to trade in a variety of financial products including various types of derivatives, which are apparently traded on overseas platform/exchange.
 These firms are operating from overseas, but providing/offering services to Indian residents.
 These firms/entities in order to attract clients solicit their business through various means of communications such as electronic messages, blogs, advertisements, websites, emails, leaflets/pamphlets, apps, calls etc., and also many such entities/portals offer free online registration without complying with the basic Know Your Customer (KYC) procedures and often offer high level of leverage, low brokerage and other incentives for trading on overseas platform/exchange.